andrevidela/Research-report/Thesis/index.md

 ## Type theory

 _Type theory_ is the abstract study of type systems, most often in the context of pure, mathematical, logic.
-When we say “a Type Theory” we mean a specific set of logical rules that can be implemented into a _Type System_.
+When we say “a Type Theory”, we mean a specific set of logical rules that can be implemented into a _Type System_.

 \bibliography{bibliography}
 \bibliographystyle{ieeetr}